 Depending on the home country this allowance may differ.
 But again, that all depends on your company policy.

 This allowance is either paid out in cash or can include sponsoring of i.e. hobby courses or language classes.

 Most of the European companies do support their international personnel in this aspect, by providing an allowance for a new house.
 However, that may again differ according to your level in a company ladder, family size or a fact, if you own a real estate in your home country or not.
 Some corporations provide their assignees with a given allowance to finance the rent, others will only pay the difference between the cost of rent in Germany and your home country.

 Some other companies offer their employees free housing, especially in cases when you are sent abroad for a short-term project assignment.
 This can be either a hotel room, suite, services apartment or a company owned property.

 Unless you are sent for a single status assignment, your family will be relocated with you to Germany.
 Most of the companies pay for the children’s education, however not necessarily for pre-school or university.
 Education of your children in an international school can account for up to 50% of your annual net salary so it’s quite important to understand, which costs are covered by your corporation.

-Similarly, in most cases you and your family are eligible for a language classes, nevertheless some companies provide solely on-line courses or limit face-to-face lessons to certain amount of hours.
+Similarly, in most cases you and your family are eligible for language classes, nevertheless, some companies provide solely online courses or limit face-to-face lessons to a certain amount of hours.

 Apart from all the allowances and benefits, as a registered citizen of Germany, you are entitled to some German Social Aid Payments e.g. child allowance (Kindergeld).
 You can apply for monthly payments starting from the date of residency registration and this allowance is not connected to your level of income.
 If you happen to get a baby in Germany, your spouse/partner is entitled to Parental Allowance (Elterngeld), even if she has never worked in Germany before.